Brookwood Cemetery: Brookwood Cemetery and cremation

 After 1945 cremation, up to that time an uncommon practice, became increasingly popular in Britain.
 In 1946, the LNC obtained consent to build their own crematorium on a section of the Nonconformist cemetery which had been set aside for pauper burials, but chose not to proceed.
 Instead, in 1945, the LNC began the construction of the Glades of Remembrance, a wooded area dedicated to the burial of cremated remains.
 These were dedicated by Henry Montgomery Campbell, Bishop of Guildford in 1950.
 (Note: At the time of the dedication, burials had already been taking place in the Glades of Remembrance for three years.)
 Intentionally designed for informality, traditional gravestones and memorials were prohibited, and burials were marked only by small 2 to 3 in stones.

 In the next decade, the cemetery came closest to having its own crematorium.
 Following the closure of the two Brookwood railway stations, the land surrounding the site of South station and the station's two Anglican chapels was redundant.
-As part of the London Necropolis Act 1956, the LNC obtained parliamentary consent to convert the disused original Anglican chapel into a crematorium, using the newer chapel for funeral services and the station building for coffin storage and as a refreshment room for those attending cremations.
+As part of the ' (4 & 5 Eliz.
+2. c. lxviii), the LNC obtained parliamentary consent to convert the disused original Anglican chapel into a crematorium, using the newer chapel for funeral services and the station building for coffin storage and as a refreshment room for those attending cremations.
 Suffering cash flow problems and distracted by a succession of hostile takeover bids, the LNC management never proceeded with the scheme and the buildings fell into disuse.
 The station building was demolished after being damaged by a fire in 1972, although the platform remained intact.